 Guidelines for return to duty (play) after heat illness: A military perspective [PDF]

-This journal article suggests guidelines for how to determine whether it’s safe for a Military Service Member to return to duty after experiencing a heat injury.
+This journal article suggests guidelines for how to determine whether it’s safe for a Service Member to return to duty after experiencing a heat injury.
 It includes a discussion of standards for the Army, Air Force, Navy, and Marines.

 Heat illness prevention pocket guide [PDF]